Speed Dial removal instructions

-As you already know, once installed, adware-type apps start delivering various intrusive advertisements (such as coupons, banners and so on).
-From time to time some advertisements are labelled as "Ads by Speed Dial".
-These intrusive ads usually are delivered through tools that enable placement of third party graphical content, which means that such ads often overlay the content of visited websites.
-Appearing intrusive advertisementss might significantly affect the quality of everyday browsing.
-Moreover, if clicked, these ads might redirect users to some untrustworthy website (or websites), or it could execute script that is designed to download other potentially unwanted application.
-On top of that, there are many apps of this kind that are designed to collect various data (such as geo-locations, IP addresses, keystrokes, URLs of visited websites, search queries, pages viewed and other data).
-It is likely that the collected data will contain personal or sensitive information too.
-Moreover, adware developers share the collected data with third parties (potentially, cyber criminals) who misuse it to generate revenue.
-Such actions might cause users various privacy or browsing safety issues.
-Some users might end up having their identities stolen.
-These are the main reasons why we recommend to uninstall Speed Dial as soon as possible.
+Once installed, adware-type apps deliver intrusive advertisements (coupons, banners and so on).
+Occasionally, these are labelled "Ads by Speed Dial" and delivered through tools that enable placement of third party graphical content on any site.
+Therefore, they often conceal underlying content, significantly affecting the browsing experience.
+Furthermore, when clicked, they redirect users to untrustworthy websites or execute scripts that download other potentially unwanted applications.
+In addition, many apps of this type collect data (geo-locations, IP addresses, keystrokes, URLs of visited websites, search queries, pages viewed, etc.) that will contain personal or sensitive details.
+Adware developers share the collected data with third parties (potentially, cyber criminals) who misuse it to generate revenue.
+These actions can lead to privacy or browsing safety issues.
+Some users might have their identities stolen.
+Therefore, we recommend that you uninstall Speed Dial immediately.

-There are many adware-type applications on the Internet and most of them are very similar.
-Some examples of such apps are: Ads by Ads2, Somefungames, vSnapShot (and many more).
-As a rule, these apps offer users "some useful" features (or tools), nevertheless, only a small fraction actually provide users with the promised functionalities.
-Typically, potentially unwanted applications like adware-type apps are designed only to generate revenue for their developers by collecting data and delivering ads.
+There are many adware-type applications available on the internet, most of which are very similar.
+Some examples include Ads by Ads2, Somefungames, and vSnapShot.
+As a rule, these apps offer 'useful' features and tools, but few provide the functionality promised.
+Potentially unwanted applications (such as adware-type apps) are designed only to generate revenue for their developers by collecting data and delivering ads.

 How did Speed Dial install on my computer?

-Most of the times applications like Speed Dial are being installed unintentionally.
-Software developers often use a "bundling" marketing method to trick users into such installations.
-Bundling is a stealth installation of some potentially unwanted applications together with regular third party software.
-Developers do not disclose information about included/bundled apps properly, they usually hide them in "Advanced", "Custom" and other similar settings of the installation processes.
-It is very convenient for such software developers since there are many users who do not check the mentioned settings or simply skep the installation steps, and that is how most of potentially unwanted application (like Speed Dial) are being installed.
+Applications such as Speed Dial are often installed unintentionally.
+Software developers use the "bundling" marketing method to trick users into these installations.
+Bundling is stealth installation of potentially unwanted applications with regular third party software.
+Developers do not disclose information about extra/bundled apps properly, and hide them in "Advanced", "Custom" and other similar settings of the installation processes.
+This convenient for dubious software developers, since many users do not check the aforementioned settings or simply skip installation steps.
+In this way, potentially unwanted applications (including Speed Dial) are installed.

 How to avoid installation of potentially unwanted applications?

-To prevent installations of various potentially unwanted application we recommend to use only official and trustworthy websites for downloading any software, especially if it is free.
-It is not recommended to use some torrents, third party downloaders (or other similar sources) for that.
-Do not rush any installation process by skipping its steps.
-Inspect each window and check what are the "Custom", "Advanced" and other similar settings.
-Deselect all unwanted offers to install some apps and only then finish the installation.
-There are many intrusive ads that redirect users to some untrustworthy website(s) (like gambling, pornography, adult dating etc.).
-If you encounter such ads, check your browser for any unknown/unwanted new plug-ins, add-ons and extensions, or unwanted programs installed on your computer and remove unwanted entries as soon as possible.
+To prevent installation of potentially unwanted applications, use official and trustworthy websites for downloading software, especially if it is free.
+Do not use torrents, third party downloaders, or other similar sources.
+Do not rush the installation process by skipping steps.
+Inspect each window and check "Custom", "Advanced" and other similar settings.
+Deselect all unwanted offers to install apps and only then finish the installation.
+Many intrusive ads redirect users to untrustworthy websites (gambling, pornography, adult dating, etc.).
+If you encounter these ads, check your browser for any unknown/unwanted new plug-ins, add-ons, and extensions, or unwanted programs installed on your computer.
+Remove unwanted entries immediately.
 If your computer is already infected with Speed Dial, we recommend running a scan with Spyhunter for Windows to automatically eliminate this adware.

 Screenshot of a website promoting Speed Dial application: